trynthink/scout/docs/tutorials.rst

 High electric grid decarbonization
 **********************************

 ``--grid_decarb_level`` selects versions of annual and hourly electricity emissions and price inputs that are consistent with a more aggressive decarbonization pathway for the electric grid than is assumed in the default `AEO Reference Case`_.
-When this argument is passed, the user must specify either "0.8" or "full" to define the additonal grid decarbonization scenario.
+When this argument is passed, the user must specify either "0.8" or "full" to define the additional grid decarbonization scenario.
 The "0.8" option represents a scenario in which remaining grid emissions are reduced 80% by 2050, while "full" represents a scenario in which remaining grid emissions are reduced to zero by 2035.

 ``--grid_assessment_timing`` selects whether avoided emissions and costs from non-fuel switching measures should be assessed *before* or *after* accounting for additional grid decarbonization beyond the Reference Case, by specifying either "before" or "after" with this argument.
 Avoided emissions and costs for fuel switching measures will always be assessed *after* accounting for additional grid decarbonization beyond the Reference Case.